 Posted on August 17th, 2020

-For decades, the damage from the health-hazardous contaminants has slowly crept into the lives of almost one million people stationed all across Jacksonville's sprawling Camp Lejeune, causing a variety of horrific health problems the extent of which is still being uncovered.
+For decades, the damage from the health-hazardous contaminants has slowly crept into the lives of active component service members and their families (spouses and children) stationed at military bases all across the nation, causing a variety of horrific health problems, the extent of which is still being uncovered.

-The base's soil was contaminated with military fuel and dry-cleaning chemicals.
-Everyone who drank, bathed in, cooked with, was exposed to:
+Large quantities of soils were contaminated with military fuel and dry-cleaning chemicals.
+Everyone who drank, bathed in, cooked with, or otherwise used the water on a targeted base was exposed to: